 Triathletes are unique athletes in that they require the lower body strength of an Olympic cyclist, the endurance of a long-distance runner as well as the upper body strength of an elite swimmer.

-Runners can suffer from overuse injuries that can occur with many kilometres pounding the pavement.
-The kBox offers a low impact alternative with the same strength and endurance advantages.
-The same benefit can be gained by swimmers during dry land flywheel training, avoiding such overuse injuries such as shoulder impingement, rotator cuff tendonitis and bursitis.
+Runners can suffer from overuse injuries that can occur with many kilometers pounding the pavement.
+The kBox and the kPulley offer low impact alternatives with the same strength and endurance advantages.
+The same benefit can be gained by swimmers during dry land flywheel training, avoiding such overuse injuries such as shoulder impingement, rotator cuff tendonitis, and bursitis.

 Flywheel training provides a great option for strengthening the muscles of the rotator cuff, vital for swimming as well as training both heavy compound lifts for explosive leg strength and isolated muscle drills.
-The versatility of having a unit which is portable enough to travel between training and competition venues or simply to use at home, makes it an ideal training tool.
+The versatility of having a unit that is portable enough to travel between training and competition venues or simply to use at home makes the kBox an ideal training tool.

-The kBox can be used for general strength and conditioning training or rehabilitation as well as during pre-event warm up.
+The kBox and the kPulley can be used for general strength and conditioning training or rehabilitation as well as during pre-event warm-ups.

-By incorporating flywheel training with the kBox to perform a small but significant amount of strength and conditioning, triathletes are able to complement their main training load and reap the benefits without placing further strain on their bodies.
+By incorporating flywheel training with the kBox and the kPulley to perform a small but significant amount of strength and conditioning, triathletes are able to complement their main training load and reap the benefits without placing further strain on their bodies.

-The kBox provides a training unit that can improve endurance and specifically core strength, a quality that is especially important in order to maintain correct posture on a bike, which can worsen when fatigued.
-It can target explosive speed for transitions and overtaking other competitors and help to improve efficiency of movement and decrease fatigue.
+The kBox and kPulley provide training units that can improve endurance and specifically core strength, a quality that is especially important in order to maintain correct posture on a bike, which can worsen when fatigued.
+It can target explosive speed for transitions and overtaking other competitors and help to improve the efficiency of movement and decrease fatigue.

 Exercises can also be tailored to improve pelvic stability through glute activation which can correct leg alignment and running pattern.